 In exceptional circumstances applications may be granted a short extension however this cannot be guaranteed.
-Farm management items must be completed in

 Farm management items must be completed in accordance with that specified in the handbook.

 Q When will I receive funding?

 A Successful applicants are entitled to claim their funds once work is completed.